AlexSua/python-lexical-analyzer/README.md

 ## Steps to run the program:

-make ./Compiler argument
+make

+./Compilador argumento
--argument: The name of the file to run the program with.
+             -argumento: The name of the file to run the program with.
               In this case wilcoxon.py

 make clean To clean generated files